darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 [_tone curve_](../../module-reference/processing-modules/tone-curve.md)/[rgb curve](../../module-reference/processing-modules/rgb-curve.md)
 : _prefer [color balance](../../module-reference/processing-modules/color-balance.md)_

 : These modules are normally used to adjust contrast.
-Their user interface assumes the mid-grey level is around 50%, but in linear scene-referred space mid-grey is much lower at around 18%.
-It is better to adjust the contrast in _color balance_ module, where the mid-grey reference point can be set with the _contrast fulcrum_ slider.
+Their user interface assumes the mid-gray level is around 50%, but in linear scene-referred space mid-gray is much lower at around 18%.
+It is better to adjust the contrast in _color balance_ module, where the mid-gray reference point can be set with the _contrast fulcrum_ slider.

 [_contrast brightness saturation_](../../module-reference/processing-modules/contrast-brightness-saturation.md)
 : _prefer [color balance](../../module-reference/processing-modules/color-balance.md)_